 Here’s a grid that includes all of the standard events, what they mean, and the code for implementation (with parameters, as necessary).

 Standard events are helpful for a couple of reasons.
 First, the predefined code makes it easier for publishers to add events to their website.

 Second, an event utilized on websites around the world means more data for optimization.
 If a person has shown to make online purchases on other websites, they may also be more likely, combined with other factors, to purchase on yours.

 If you have an event that falls outside of the 17 standard events, you can create a custom event.
 This, of course, will be a bit more technical.
-While most often used for targeting (you can create a Website Custom Audience based on standard and custom events), you can still track or optimize for custom events if mapped to a custom conversion.
+While most often used for targeting (you can create a A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. based on standard and custom events), you can still track or optimize for custom events if mapped to a custom conversion.

-We’ll go into more detail on custom conversions in a separate post.
+We’ll go into more detail on Custom conversions let you create rules for events or URLs so that you can better track and optimize for specific actions with Facebook ads. in a separate post.
 However, you can read about two custom events that I have created for my website (and how you can create them, too):

 So far, we’ve discussed how to notify Facebook when a conversion occurs.
 Facebook may know, for example, that someone completed a purchase.
 But, how do we provide details of that conversion?
 That’s where parameters come in.

 Parameters provide details like currency, value, quantity of items purchased, and the actual name of the product purchased or acted on.